The History of Great Falls College

 • Planning began for Strategic Enrollment Management.

-• Great Falls College MSU expanded the Welding Technology program to address the workforce needs of companies moving into north central Montana.
+• Great Falls College expanded the Welding Technology program to address the workforce needs of companies moving into north central Montana.

-• Great Falls College MSU received a $30,000 donation from General Distributing Company that will support the expanding needs of the welding program and help fund the Canadian Welding Bureau (CWB) gap analysis.
+• Great Falls College received a $30,000 donation from General Distributing Company that will support the expanding needs of the welding program and help fund the Canadian Welding Bureau (CWB) gap analysis.

 2014